Twallace14/animelist/README.md

 # animelist
-you can create your own anime list a
+you can create your own anime list and store it